gwilczura/observability/README.md

 This code is not production ready.
 It has been created for the purposue of demonstation of .NET and ELK integration.

+## assumptions

+1. You know how to work with ASP.NET and C#
+2. You know Azure (App Service, App Registration, Service Bus, Key Vault)
+3. You know Terraform

 # architecture

 System is build as presented on below diagram.